wiesnertheresa/wiesnertheresa.github.io/README.md

 ## Short Biography

 I am a postdoctoral fellow in Biophotonics at Université Laval, where I am working on the development of multimodal super-resolution imaging for live-cell imaging using machine learning.
 I completed my PhD in Biophotonics under the supervision of Paul De Koninck and Flavie Lavoie-Cardinal in 2021, where I was interested by the quantitative assessment of synaptic plasticity at the molecular scale with multimodal microscopy and computational tools.
-Before that I completed my master’s degree at Universisté Laval and Université Segalen, in France, and even ealier I did bachelor degree at the University of Perugia, in Italy.
+Before that I completed my master’s degree at Universisté Laval and Université Segalen, in France, and even earlier I did bachelor degree at the University of Perugia, in Italy.

 ## Important links